 (b) precludes inspection that would unreasonably impede or interfere with the building work.

-(3) In subsection (1) “authorised person” means —
+(3) In subsection (1) authorised person means —

 (a) a person acting on behalf of the owner under an authority in writing; and

 (b) a person who is providing finance for the home building work or a person acting on behalf of such a person.